JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 derivative is easy to calculate and does not require differentiating through the infinite iteration process $x_{n+1} = a x_n + b$: you can directly differentiate $x_{ss} = b/(1-a)$.
 The Implicit Function Theorem says that this generally holds: you can always differentiate the steady state without having to go back through the iterative process.
-Why this is important is because "backpropagation" or "adjoints" are simply the derivative of the output with respect to the parameter weights of the neural network.
+This is important because "backpropagation" or "adjoints" are simply the derivative of the output with respect to the parameter weights of the neural network.
 What this is saying is that, if you have a deep neural network with $n$ very large layers, you need to backpropagate through $n$ layers. **But if $n$ is infinite, you only need to backpropagate through 1!** The details